 The clock is located on the square in downtown Sugarcreek and is 23 feet tall.
 The clock still works and performs every half hour from 9am to 9pm (except during winter).
 You’ll see a cuckoo bird popping out and a couple dancing to Swiss polka music played by a 5-piece band.

 Sugarcreek is worth exploring with its Brick Wall Sculpture (over 100 feet long depicting local history), Swiss themed shops and houses, Alpine Hills Museum.
 There is also a downtown trolley you can take during warmer months.

 Check out some the Local Amish Artisan Products

-Most people I know in Ohio have at least something in their homes that was made by the Amish, whether it be a wooden bench, a quilt, or a jar of apple butter.
-Given their reliance on being self-sufficient and reluctance to use modern technology, the Amish are notably very skilled artisans making crafts, clothing, quilts, art, furniture, candles, and all sorts of food products using traditional methods.
+Most people I know in Ohio have at least something in their homes that was made by the Amish, whether it be a wooden bench, a quilt, a leather wallet, or a jar of apple butter.
+Given their reliance on being self-sufficient and reluctance to use modern technology, the Amish are notably very skilled artisans making crafts, clothing, quilts, leather goods, art, furniture, candles, and all sorts of food products using traditional methods.

 If you enjoy artisan products, you’ll have a fun time shopping in Amish Country which has a large number of shops offering you everything from handmade brooms to homemade fudge: check out this list of local area stores.

 The Amish are particularly skilled at making hardwood furniture, and one store you might consider visiting is Homestead Furniture (8233 SR 241, Mt.
 Hope, OH 44660) which offers a large array of furniture in its showroom as well as factory tours where you can see Amish craftsman actually making custom-built hardwood furniture.